 It has different lengths you can choose from, terms of 2 to 3 years.
-They aim to be a trustworthy and secure mutual organization.
+It aims to be a trustworthy and secure mutual organization.

 #11.
 Marsden Building Society

 Another society was created in 1860 and offered fixed and discounted rate retirement mortgages with a three or 5-year fixed-rate RIO for those over the age of 55 who own a home.
 8

 #12.
-Newsbury Building Society
+Newbury Building Society

 Newbury Building Society is a smaller mutual society that offers a single discounted rate 5-year retirement interest-only (RIO) mortgage.

 The RIO is discounted, and overpayments are allowed.
 However, you'll have three years to do early repayment charges.

 #13.
 Penrith Building Society

 Penrith Building Society offers an entire residential mortgage range.
-It's suitable as a retirement mortgage as there’s no age limit attached to it.
+It's suitable as a retirement mortgage as there is no age limit attached to it.

 #14.
 Scottish Building Society

 They allow homeowners to borrow money up to the age of 85.
-You can borrow up to 50% of your property value, minimum being £30,000, maximum being £300,000.
+You can borrow up to 50% of your property value, a minimum being £30,000, a maximum being £300,000.

 #15.
 Swansea Building Society

-You will need to receive an income of £18,000 minimum, you have to be retired, and 50% of your income must come from your retirement income specifically.
+You will need to receive an income of £18,000 minimum, you must be retired, and 50% of your income must come from your retirement income specifically.

 #16.
 Tipton and Coseley Building Society